KingofGnome/general_selfdriving_ai/README.md

-My attempt at upgrading sentdexes gta v self-driving ai for GTA v, it was originally going to be a fork but i decided that starting from scratch would be better, some of the code is from his project (gave up on trying to do a ctypes-only screenshot after a lot of fighting with windows).
+My attempt at upgrading sentdexes gta v self-driving ai for GTA v into a more general purpuse project for self driving cars in games, it was originally going to be a fork but i decided that starting from scratch would be better, some of the code is from his project (gave up on trying to do a ctypes-only screenshot after a lot of fighting with windows).